 The Sky Bistro, located in the main lobby of the Sky Tower, is now open 24/7 to provide food options to house staff who are on-call after the UH Cafeteria closes at 8:00 p.m.
-In addition, nutritional services is placing individually wrapped sandwiches in the House Staff Lounge located on the 3rd Floor of Sky Tower.
-Only House Staff scheduled for on-call should partake of the sandwiches left in the House Staff Lounge and should take no more than is needed for personal consumption.
+In addition, nutritional services is placing snacksin the House Staff Lounge located on the first floor Rio Tower across from Medical Records.
 House Staff are prohibited from removing food items from the House Staff lounge in order to feed non-house staff personnel.
-These non-house staff personnel should utilize the Sky

-Bistro for any nutritional needs.
+These non-house staff personnel should utilize the Sky Bistro for any nutritional needs.
 Note: Sky Bistro hours and food availability in the House Staff Lounge are subject to change without notice.